alancuenca/github-finder/README.md

 Github Finder

-In this app we are creating a simple app that uses Githubs api to search for users.
+In this app we are creating a simple app that uses Githubs api to search for users and go to their github page.

 The goal of this app is to properly use a public api to display the data we want.
 The second goal is to properly use tailwind.css and daisy.ui to style our page.